Dates for Winter 2018 Cohort-October 25 & November 1, 8, & 15th.

 What is the Prep Course?

-Students register for the Prep Course as part of their DC semester (even though the class is run the semester prior to their arrival).
-They don't receive credit for the Prep Course until they return from DC and present their research at a public poster session, or submit a video presentation.
+Students register for the Prep Course as part of their D.C. semester (even though the class is run the semester prior to their arrival).
+They don't receive credit for the Prep Course until they return from D.C. and present their research via Prezi, or submit a video presentation.
 MIW classes aren't listed in the LSA catalog; instruction on registration is covered in the Prep Course.

-The Prep Course is held two or three evenings (or occasionally on a Saturday morning) approximately 2 months after the term starts.
+The Prep Course is held four evenings approximately 2 months after the term starts.
 Students are also required to attend a Sendoff Meeting (parents invited) on a Saturday afternoon.
-Content covered includes:

 Students sign a rooming contract from UC which is a standard agreement that covers their stay in the Washington Center.
 This agreement states the current rates and dates for the term, as well as the usual provisions in a dormitory lease.
 UM students agree to adhere to the UC code of conduct in this agreement, as well as authorize the room charge to be added to the UM tuition bill.